AchmadFachturrohman/FGA2022-Data-Engineer/README.md

 # FGA2022-Data-Engineer
- This is my portfolio after finish the Fresh Graduate Academy that held by Digital Talen Scholarship as a Data Engineer in a month online class
+ This is my portfolio after finishing the Fresh Graduate Academy that was held by Digital Talent Scholarship as a Data Engineer in a month-long online class.